npastori21/power_outages_analysis/README.md

 # Framing a Prediction Problem
-To further investigate the connection of outage statistics and outage duration, I developed a regression problem between the columns of the outage dataset and outage duration.
+To further investigate the relationship between outage statistics and outage duration, I formulated a regression problem using various features from the outage dataset to predict outage duration.

 ## Evaluation Metrics